Taeil-Nam/Taeil-Nam/README.md

 - [WhineShell](https://github.com/Taeil-Nam/WhineShell)

 ## 📌Work Experiences & Activities
-- Ecole42(Seoul), Alumni (2025)
-- Ecole42(Seoul), Member (2025)
+- Monitorapp, Software Engineer (2025 ~ )
+  >  - Developing and maintaining secure OS architecture based on the Linux kernel.
-- Ecole42(Seoul), Learner (2022 ~ 2024)
+- Ecole42(Seoul), Software Engineering Trainee (2022 ~ 2024)
-  > - Completed computer science education.
+  >  - Completed an intensive computer science training program focused on low-level and system programming.
-  > - Made many UNIX based software.
+  >  - Developed multiple software projects for macOS and Linux environments using C, C++.
 - Globaltelecom, Network Engineer (2019 ~ 2022)
   >  - Design and build a new network infrastructure of customers.
   >  - Support POC(Proof Of Concept) and BMT(Benchmarking Test) for Networks solutions and equipment.
   >  - On-site technical support for Networks solutions and equipment.
-  >
-  > Customers : Kakao, KakaoPay, Kakao Enterprise, Nexon Korea.
-  > Vendors : Cisco, Arista Networks.

 ## 📚Educations
 - Korea National Open University, Bachelor's degree in Computer Science (2025 ~ )